 atmosfair follows a uniform procedure for all offset projects.
 All projects can generally apply for funding.
 Ineligible projects are excluded on the basis of the criteria specified here (e.g. no HFC 23 projects, no afforestation, etc.).
 (Download exclusionary criteria).

 The remaining projects are subject to an internal assessment by atmosfair to determine eligibility for funding.
-We check whether a project can be registered and carried in accordance with the CDM and Gold Standard.
-Information on these two standards can be found on this page, more information about project selection and process can be found here.
+We check whether a project can be registered and carried in accordance with the CDM and Gold Standard and whether they conform to our own standards for high-quality offsetting.
+Information on CDM and Gold Standard can be found on this page, more information about project selection and process can be found here.

 A Comparasion of standards for climate mitigation projects can be found here.

 atmosfair climate change mitigation projects are either already registered as CDM Gold Standard projects or currently applying for registration. atmosfair certifies only micro-projects according to the Gold Standard Microscale.